Dkmariolink/ez-streaming/README.md

 4. **Create your first profile** and add your streaming apps
 5. **Click "Launch All"** and start creating!

-### Supported Applications
+### Application Support

+**EZ Streaming works with any Windows executable (.exe) file.**

-EZ Streaming includes built-in support for 24+ popular streaming applications:
+The "Locate App by Name" feature includes built-in search logic for these popular streaming applications:

 **Streaming Software:**
 - OBS Studio, Streamlabs, XSplit, Twitch Studio